HefnySco/andruav_ap_wiki/source/andruav-getting-started.rst

 Successful registration will create an access code that should be sent to your email.
 It also can be accessed from Andruav app.

 In order to link other mobiles you need to only enter this access-code.
-In :ref:`andruav-web-client` you need to enter using email and access-code.
+In :ref:`webclient-whatis` you need to enter using email and access-code.

 .. warning::
     Sharing your access code with other persons will allow them to join their devices on you Andruav account.
 This is useful when you want your friend enter as a GCS and share with you your flight.